BerenLuthien/HyperColumns_ImageColorization/README.md

 # HyperColumns of CNN and Image Colorization

 ## Introduction
-HyperColumnsImageColorization was the project that I created during my time as a Artifitial Intelligence Fellow with Insight Data Science in early 2017.
-In this project, from the pre-trained VGG model "HyperColumns" was harvested and was used to colorize gray images.
+HyperColumnsImageColorization is the project that I've created during my time as a Artifitial Intelligence Fellow with Insight Data Science in early 2017.
+In this project, from the pre-trained VGG model "HyperColumns" is harvested and is used to colorize gray images.
 The major target of this project is to explore HyperColumns and how it can be used in such computer vision tasks as image auto-colorizations.
-The training data was flower data set which was separated into train, validation and test sets.
-The trained model was also tested on images that are not from the flower data set.
-The project was done using Tensorflow 1.0.1.
+The training data is flower data set which is separated into train, validation and test sets.
+The trained model is also tested on images that are not from the flower data set.
+The project is done using Tensorflow 1.0.1.
 ![](pics/head.jpg)

 ## Task description
 A colorful image can be decomposed into three channels, such as RGB, LAB, HSL and HSV.
-LAB was used in this project (https://en.wikipedia.org/wiki/Lab_color_space) where L means "lightness".
+LAB is used in this project (https://en.wikipedia.org/wiki/Lab_color_space) where L means "lightness".
 L-channel representing a gray color image is the the input of my model,  and the output is the predicted colorful image.
 ![](pics/2.jpg)

 ### Does one channel contains all information of the other two channels ?
 This is the first question many people would ask themselves at the very beginning.
 Me too.
 More specifically, does L channel contains all information of the A & B channels ?
 No. Then how can we recover A & B channels from L channel ?

 The answer to this question leads to the usage of HyperColumns and a pre-trained convolutional neural network (CNN).
-In this project, pre-trained VGG was adopted and tweaked.
+In this project, pre-trained VGG is adopted and tweaked.
 VGG was trained on huge amount of images and it contains a lot of information regarding quite many of (if not all) objects in the world.
 Taking advantage of VGG, we should be able to colorize the gray images.
 VGG as "external information" is the essential reason why this colorization task can be done.
 ![](pics/1.jpg)

 Making an analogy.
 Given three data points, we need to output a curve to fit them.
 There are tons of various curves that can fit these three data points.
 However, if somebody tells us (external information !) that the curve is most probably a quardratic curve, then we probably will produce the blue color curve.